gmarin13/MIAMI/doc/README.txt

 For this, you have to execute an application using the streamsim wrapper.
 <MIAMI_ROOT>/bin/streamsim [options] -- <your_application> <your_arguments>

-Again, most of the same considerations as before apply.
+Most of the same considerations as before apply.

 This tool performs analysis on each memory access.
 Thus, it also adds significant overhead, on the order of 100x time overhead.